1AH-TUT/scrypt-pwa-cm6/readme.md

    ```sh
    npm npm install --save-dev jspm
    ```

+2. If the importing file is not pulled in by an existing path, add the new root to  `exports` field in `package.json` to ensure inclusion in the generated `importmap.js`. e.g.
+    ```json
+    {
+      "exports": {
+        ".": "./src/main.js",
+        "./app-sidebar": "./src/components/app-sidebar.js",
+        "./editor-setup": "./src/editor-setup.js"
+      }
+    }
+    ```

-2. Use JSPM to add or upgrade a package.
-Example:
+3. Use JSPM to add or upgrade a package:

    ```sh
    npx jspm install @codemirror/commands@latest
    ```

-3. This updates `importmap.js`.
+4. Or to regenerate `importmap.js`

+    ```sh
+    npx jspm install
+    ```

-   **Commit the new `importmap.js` to git.**
+4. Commit the new `importmap.js` to git.
-4. Done!
-All collaborators will use exactly the same dependencies, fully pinned and CDN-resolved.

 ---